-\subsubsection{Tilt of the detector}
+\subsection{Tilt of the detector}

-The photodiode angle affects the geometric (see \cite[cf Eqs.~(30) and~(31)]{G21}), as well as the non-geometric (see \cref{sec: wavefront geometry}) contributions to the total TTL coupling.
-This is natural for the beam axes of the measurement and reference beam, which need to propagate a different optical path length dependent on the detector angle.
-However, this does not necessarily also hold for the interferometric phase.
-Since both beams are brought to interference on a beam recombiner prior to the photodiode, both beams experience the same phase changes from this point to the detector.
-A tilt of the detector surface is then a change that equally affects the reference and measurement beam, as well as their relative phase in each detector point.
+The equations shown in the previous sections depend on the TTL coupling in the non-geometric LPS signal on the angular alignment of the detector surface ($\varphi_\text{PD}$).
+While this is true for purely non-geometric coupling and also the geometric counterpart presented in \cite{G21}, this does not necessarily also hold for the full interferometric phase.
+For small tilts of the detector surface, it would in a good approximation equally affect the reference and measurement beam, and likewise their relative phase in each detector point.

 This is shown in Fig.~\ref{fig: cancellation PD tilt}.
-There, the TTL coupling for unequal beam parameters is compared for the case of an un-tilted photodiode (left part of the image), with the case of a tilted photodiode (right part of the image).
-Even though the complex amplitude vectors in each detector point slightly change due to the detector tilt, we could not find an effect on the total phase (green arrows).
-The detector angle is therefore expected to either cancel from the LPS signal or to be small, i.e.\ much smaller than we would expect from geometric TTL estimates.
+There, the TTL coupling for unequal beam parameters is compared for the case of an un-tilted photodiode (left part of the image) with the case of a tilted photodiode (right part of the image).
+Even though the complex amplitude vectors in each detector point slightly change due to the detector tilt, we do not see an effect on the total phase (green arrows).
+Hence, the detector angle is expected to cancel from the LPS signal.